jundalisay/sp/content/en/research/galileo/new/day-1e.md

 {{< /r >}}

-SALV.
+{{< l a="Salviati" >}}
 Speaking of the effects produced by the mirrors of Archimedes, it was his own books (which I had already read and studied with infinite astonishment) that rendered credible to me all the miracles described by various writers.
 And if any doubt had remained the book which Father Buonaventura Cavalieri** [87] has recently published on the subject of the burning glass [specchio ustorio] and which I have read with admiration would have removed the last difficulty.
+{{< /l >}}

 {{< r a="Sagredo" >}}